devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 - And more [[@dartteamAsynchronoustestsTestDart2019]](https://pub.dev/packages/test#asynchronous-tests)

 ### Mockito
 As mentioned before, _Mockito_ [[@fibulwinterMockitoDartPackage2019]](https://pub.dev/packages/mockito) can be used to mock dependencies.
 The BLoC Pattern forces us to make all platform-specific dependencies of our BLoCs injectable [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE).
 This comes in very handy when testing BLoCs.
 For example, the wisdom BLoC of Wisgen fetches data from a given Repository.
-Instead of testing the Wisdom BLoC in combination with it's Repository, we can inject a mock Repository into the BLoC.
+Instead of testing the Wisdom BLoC in combination with its Repository, we can inject a mock Repository into the BLoC.
 This way we can test one bit of logic at a time.
 In this example, we use _Mockito_ to test if our wisdom BLoC emits new wisdoms after receiving a fetch event:

 ```dart
 //Creating Mocks using Mockito